Make a foolproof Slow Cooker Crème Brûlée! Low & slow heat is ideal for baking custard gently. Add a crunchy sugar crust for a winning treat!

 Instructions

-- Decide how many 4-oz ramekins will fit in your slow cooker (in my 6 qt model, I could fit four).
+- Decide how many 6-ounce ramekins will fit in your slow cooker (in my 6-quart model, I can fit four).
 Line the slow cooker with a kitchen towel, thick potholders, or create individual foil rings for each ramekin you'll be using.
 The idea is to keep the ramekins from directly touching the bottom of the crockpot.

-- Place the empty ramekins in the crockpot and measure enough water for it to be halfway up the sides of the ramekins.
+- Place the empty ramekins in the crockpot and measure enough water for it to be halfway up the sides of the ramekins (in my 6-quart slow cooker, I used about 1 quart of water for the water bath).
 Remove the ramekins and set aside.

 - Pour the custard base into the ramekins about ¾ full.
 Carefully transfer the filled ramekins to the slow cooker.
 Drape two paper towels on the rim of the slow cooker to keep condensation from building.